Human trafficking is happening around the world, but what can you do to combat it in your community?

 If you believe someone is at immediate risk, report it to law enforcement by calling 911 or contact the National Human Trafficking Hotline by calling 1-888-373-7888 or texting HELP to 233733.

-Every country is affected by human trafficking.
+Every country, regardless of its level of economic development, is affected by human trafficking.
 The International Labour Organization (ILO) estimates that there are 40.3 million victims of modern slavery worldwide with 62% exploited for labor and 38% sexually exploited.

 Traffickers often target victims through online grooming and trick them with false promises of romance or friendship.